Skip to Content

 Appointed in 2022

-From 2017 to 2021, Dr. Savarese served as the Assistant Vice President for Student Success and the Student Experience at New York University (NYU).
-In this role, he oversaw the creation of the Office of Student Success, led NYU’s Student Success Steering Committee, and served as a subject matter expert and resource to university leaders.
-Prior to joining NYU, he worked at Ohio State University for almost two decades, most recently serving as the Director of University Orientation and First Year Experience (FYE), leading the Campus Visit Experience team in Undergraduate Admissions, and serving on the leadership team in the Division of Enrollment Management.
-Before his time in FYE, Dr. Savarese held various leadership roles across the Office of Residence Life and Ohio State’s Center for Student Leadership and Service.
+Prior to joining the University of Tennessee, Bernie served as the Assistant Vice President for Student Success and the Student Experience at New York University (NYU).
+In this role, he oversaw the creation of the Office of Student Success, led NYU’s Student Success Steering Committee, and served as a subject matter expert to the campus community.
+Prior to his time at NYU, Bernie worked at The Ohio State University for almost two decades, most recently serving as the director of the university’s nationally recognized First Year Experience (FYE) program and leading teams in Undergraduate Admissions.
+Before his time in FYE, Bernie held various leadership roles in Ohio State’s Division of Student Life

 Challenge the conventional.
 Create the exceptional.
 No Limits.